Autumn 2026 Cohort applications will open on August 1, 2025.

 ChatGPT / generative AI tools should be used only with caution.
 Your own natural writing voice will help distinguish your essays, whereas using AI to write an essay means your writing may sound too similar to other applicants using the same AI tools.
 Exclusively using an AI tool to write your essays is unacceptable.

-Example: University of California, Davis.
-NIH Prep Postbac Scholar in the Curie Lab.
-June 2027 – June 2028.
-Hours: full-time. - Question 2: Why do you want to pursue a PhD in Neuroscience at the University of Washington specifically?
-(Response Limit: 2,000 characters)
+- Question 1: Why do you want to pursue a PhD in Neuroscience at the University of Washington specifically?
+Please keep your response to 2,000 characters.

-- Question 3: In your own words, give your scientific peers an “elevator pitch” about your most significant research experience.
+- Question 2: In your own words, give your scientific peers an “elevator pitch” about your most significant research experience.
 Tell us about the question/topic behind that experience, your hypothesis, how you tested your hypothesis, the methods you used, new techniques you learned or developed, your results, and how you analyzed those results.
 What might be the implications and possible applications of that work?
 In summation, we’d like to learn about your approach to science and how you “think like a scientist.”
-(Response Limit: 3,000 characters)
+Please keep your response to 3,000 characters.

-- Question 4: Describe a time you navigated a challenging obstacle, scientific or otherwise.
+- Question 3: Describe a time you navigated a challenging obstacle, scientific or otherwise.
 How did you handle it?
-(Response limit: 2,000 characters)
+Please keep your response to 2,000 characters.

-- Question 5 (two parts): Please describe the personal experiences that led you to pursue graduate education and how these experiences have contributed to your community and/or your growth as an individual.
+- Question 4: This next essay is two parts.
+Please describe the personal experiences that led you to pursue graduate education and how these experiences have contributed to your community and/or your growth as an individual.
 Possible topics include (but are not limited to): professional service, social and cultural experiences, leadership positions, areas of research, community engagement, equity and inclusion efforts, educational outreach, or navigating challenges in your career.
 (Note that there is no expectation to share detailed or sensitive information.
 Please refrain from including anything that you would not feel comfortable with discussing in an interview.)

-- Question 5 (two parts): As a future member of the Graduate Program in Neuroscience, how do you envision contributing to the neuroscience community at UW?
-Possible topics include (but are not limited to): joining campus or local organizations, promoting research aims or initiatives to promote wellbeing and belonging, specific advocacy efforts, local outreach, mentorship, etc. (Response Limit: 2,000 characters)
+- Question 4 (part two): As a future member of the Graduate Program in Neuroscience, how do you envision contributing to the neuroscience community at UW?
+Possible topics include (but are not limited to): joining campus or local organizations, promoting research aims or initiatives to promote wellbeing and belonging, specific advocacy efforts, local outreach, mentorship, etc. Please keep your response to 3,000 characters.

 You may also use this space if you have under 12 months research experience to discuss your outstanding research experience via conferences, presentations, or publications.
-(Response limit 2,500).
+Please keep your response to 2,500 characters.

 - After the reviews are completed, the Admissions Committee will select 50 applicants to interview.